3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Special Text Styles

 Joplin didn't provide enough CSS classes for styling the special text in Markdown Editor, so the styling of this part is relying on another plugin to get complete.
 That means you must download and install the plugin named Rich Markdown to get the style works.
-(Read: Complete Experience Of Ohmine Dark Theme)

 Special Text is including the below: